Center for Judaic, Holocaust, and Genocide Studies

 Dr. Paul Bartrop

-Dr. Paul Bartrop is recognized as one of the world's leading scholars of the Holocaust and genocide.
-He is Professor of History and Director of the Center for Judaic, Holocaust, and Genocide Studies at Florida Gulf Coast University, Fort Myers, Florida.
+Dr Paul Bartrop is an award-winning scholar of the Holocaust and genocide.
+He is Professor of History and Director of the Center for Judaic, Holocaust and Genocide Studies at Florida Gulf Coast University, Fort Myers, Florida.
 In 2011-2012 he was the Ida E. King Distinguished Visiting Professor of Holocaust and Genocide Studies at Richard Stockton College, New Jersey.

-Between 1997 and 2011 he taught, and was then Head of the Department of History, at Bialik College, Melbourne, Victoria, Australia.
-At Bialik he taught a range of subjects in History, Jewish Studies, International Studies, and Comparative Genocide Studies.
-Concurrently, he was for many years an Honorary Fellow in the Faculty of Arts and Education at Deakin University, Melbourne.
+Between 1997 and 2011 he taught, and was Head of the Department of History at Bialik College, Melbourne, Victoria, Australia.
+Concurrently, he was an Honorary Fellow in the Faculty of Arts and Education at Deakin University, Melbourne.
 He has previously been a Scholar-in-Residence at the Martin-Springer Institute for Teaching the Holocaust, Tolerance and Humanitarian Values at Northern Arizona University, and a Visiting Professor at Virginia Commonwealth University.
 In Australia, he taught at the University of South Australia, the Royal Melbourne Institute of Technology, and Monash University.

-His published works include An Encyclopedia of Contemporary Genocide Biography: Portraits of Evil and Good (2012), Fifty Key Thinkers on the Holocaust and Genocide (2010), The Genocide Studies Reader (2009); A Dictionary of Genocide (2 vols) (2008); Teaching about the Holocaust: Essays by University and College Educators (2004); Bolt from the Blue: Australia, Britain and the Chanak Crisis (2002); Surviving the Camps: Unity in Adversity During the Holocaust (2000); False Havens: The British Empire and the Holocaust (1995); Australia and the Holocaust, 1933-1945 (1994); and The Dunera Affair: A Documentary Resource Book (1990).
+His published works include Encountering Genocide: Personal Accounts from Victims, Perpetrators, and Witnesses (2014); Genocide: The Basics (2014); An Encyclopedia of Contemporary Genocide Biography: Portraits of Evil and Good (2012), which was awarded recognition by Choice as “Outstanding Academic Title 2013;” Fifty Key Thinkers on the Holocaust and Genocide (2010), The Genocide Studies Reader (2009); A Dictionary of Genocide (2 vols) (2008); Teaching about the Holocaust: Essays by University and College Educators (2004); Bolt from the Blue: Australia, Britain and the Chanak Crisis (2002); Surviving the Camps: Unity in Adversity During the Holocaust (2000); False Havens: The British Empire and the Holocaust (1995); Australia and the Holocaust, 1933-1945 (1994); and The Dunera Affair: A Documentary Resource Book (1990).